-Atmospheric anomalies over the North Pacific & North America During the Last 60 Days
+Atmospheric anomalies over the North Pacific and North America During the Last 60 Days

-Since early June, an anomalous trough over the central and eastern U.S. has contributed to below-average temperatures in the region.
+Since early July, an anomalous trough over the central and eastern U.S. contributed to below-average temperatures in the region.

-Atmospheric anomalies over the North Pacific & North America During the Last 60 Days
+Atmospheric anomalies over the North Pacific and North America During the Last 60 Days

-Since early June, an anomalous trough over the central and eastern U.S. has contributed to below-average temperatures in the region.
+Since early July, an anomalous trough over the central and eastern U.S. contributed to below-average temperatures in the region.